How to Write an eBook and Make Money: 4 Easy Steps to Your First eBook

 Invest in Your Art

-- Cover art.
-Forget about trying to doodle or freehand your own cover, and don’t even think about just sticking a solid cover with a Times New Roman title on your book.
-If you’re not an artist or a photographer, find someone who is to create a great cover for your ebook.
+- Cover design.
+Forget about trying to doodle or freehand your own ebook cover, and don’t even think about just sticking a solid cover design with a Times New Roman title on your book.
+If you’re not an artist or a photographer, find someone who is to create a great ebook cover for you.
 Remember, you only get one chance to make a good first impression, and that cover is going to be what your potential readers see first most of the time.

 - Professional proofreading and editing.
 Not all great writers are also great editors, and your electronic grammar checker of choice isn’t going to be enough to catch every possible error.
 Even if you are usually a flawless writer, it’s almost guaranteed that someone else will be able to find awkward wording or places where you’ve used an incorrect phrase.